 Heavy Duty bags are 180g (45micron) bags but they are twice as thick in the handle area.
 All our heavy duty carriers are of printable quality.

-Once you approve the proof a single colour print will take about 14/21 days.
+Once you approve the proof a single colour print will take about 3-6 weeks, subject to time of year.
 Multi-colour prints take longer.

-If everything is done as fast as possible you could get your bags in 2 weeks.
-This is, however, the exception - not the rule!
+If everything is done as fast as possible you could get your bags in 2 - 3 weeks.
+The closer you get to Christmas the longer the leadtimes will become.

 Sorry, we cannot.
 The kind of printing we use cannot cope with half tones or even very close register.

 Polythene layflat tubing (usually referred to as just "layflat") is an endless and seamless tube of polythene in exactly the state in which it comes from the extrusion machine.
-Looked at simply it is a continuous polythene bag with no bottom!
+It is a versatile product that allows you to make bags of different sizes for different items.

-You can close layflat by all the same methods as any polythene bag.
-Most people tape the ends, some use a stapler and many heat-seal the ends.
+You can tape the ends, some use a stapler and you can heat-seal the ends closed.
 You can even tighten cable ties around the ends!

 If you are planning to make bags which will be filled for short periods they will be watertight, but after 24/48 hours you may see some leaking.
 You would also need to use heavy duty, or double welds.